Fields of Study: Humanities, Social Sciences, Science, Engineering

 Current Program Courses

-- Belgium: European Cultural History for 4.5 quarter/3 semester units
+- Belgium: A European crossroads, a unique culture for 4.5 quarter/3 semester units

-- Belgium in Europe and the World: An Historical Approach for 4.5 quarter/3 semester units
+- Belgium in Europe and the World: A historical approach for 4.5 quarter/3 semester units

 During the internship, you’ll take these courses: